paulirwin/colibri/README.md

 Note again that the newline call requires parentheses, because it does not have an argument, and thus we wouldn't know whether you intend to call it, or yield that delegate as an expression.

-The code above is nearly identical in the abstract syntax tree to the following (which, of course, still works in Colibri):
+The code above is effectively identical in the abstract syntax tree to the following (which, of course, still works in Colibri):
 ```lisp
 (fn sayHello (name)
     (display "Well, hello, ")